Marina Savashynskaya Dunbar: Career

 Marina Savashynskaya Dunbar grew up in Minsk, Belarus up to the age of nine years old.
 In 2001, she immigrated to Columbus, Georgia with her mother, where she lived and worked for 17 years.
-She graduated from Columbus State University in 2016 with a Bachelor of Fine Arts.
+She graduated from Columbus State University in 2016 with a Bachelor of Fine Arts and worked under artists Bo Bartlett and Betsy Eby as a studio assistant.
 Upon graduating, she moved to Charleston, South Carolina to expand her artistic career.

 Work

 Dunbar considers her paintings to be nature-based abstractions, citing movement, harmony and material improvisation as sources of inspiration.
 Her paintings are multi-layered surfaces, consisting of thin veils of color as well as bold marks and sculptural application of paint.
 The subject matter of her work is varied, employing nuanced depictions of nature, organic forms and gestural mark-making.
 Her process is physical, as she manipulates her material across the surface of the canvas using heat, wind, and gravity.
 Dunbar works in mixed media, experimental sculpture and video.

-Dunbar regards Mary Weatherford, Katharina Grosse, Matthew Wong, and Paul Jenkins as admirable artists.

 Exhibitions and engagements

 Dunbar has exhibited her work regularly since 2015 in solo and group exhibitions.
-Her most recent solo exhibitions took place in Atlanta and Charleston with Spalding Nix Fine Art Gallery and the Gibbes Museum of Art.
-Her recent group exhibitions include shows in Texas, North Carolina, South Carolina, Georgia, Missouri, Oklahoma, Connecticut, Louisiana, Minnesota, and New York.
+Her recent solo exhibitions took place in New Orleans, Atlanta and Charleston with Octavia Art Gallery, Spalding Nix Fine Art Gallery and the Gibbes Museum of Art.
+Her group exhibitions include shows in Dubai, London, Texas, North Carolina, South Carolina, Georgia, Missouri, Oklahoma, Connecticut, Louisiana, Minnesota, and New York.

 Dunbar has been invited to speak regularly throughout the Southeast about her work, artistic process, and career.